-Following the analysis of the data collected, we assumed with Cai and Mohrman that the overall objective of HE reform in China since the 1990s is to streamline the relationship between the government, society, and Universities, to develop a new system in which the State is responsible for overall planning and macro-management, while HEIs follow legislation and exercise autonomy in providing education according to the needs of society (Cai, 2013, p.
+Following the analysis of the data collected, we assumed with Cai and Mohrman that the overall objective of HE reform in China since the I990s is to streamline the relationship between the government, society, and Universities, to develop a new system in which the State is responsible for overall planning and macro-management, while HEIs follow legislation and exercise autonomy in providing education according to the needs of society (Cai, 2013, p.
 2; Mohrman, 2008, pp. 32-33).
 Following this perspective, profound reforms were conducted to introduce market mechanisms in the HE system for a soft and constant adaptation of the offer to the demand, and also for more efficiency in the whole sector.
-In terms of specific reforms, our thesis described an important number including the promotion of poles of excellence, the promotion of specialized HEIs, the promotion of strong entrepreneurial universities, the development of private HE, the diversification towards the market needs, supported by a strict regulation, the creation of various HE quality assessment Schemes, and the promotion of competition among HEIs.
+In terms of specific reforms, our thesis described an important number including the promotion of poles of excellence, the promotion of specialized HEIs, the promotion of strong entrepreneurial universities, the development of private HE, the diversification of resource provision (especially the sharing cost policy with students), the curriculum permanent adaptation towards the market needs, supported by a strict regulation, the creation of various HE quality assessment Schemes, and the promotion of competition among HEIs.